-The TFFR Board President and Chief Retirement Officer Executive Director; or Deputy

-Executive Director - Chief Retirement Officer in the absence of or at the direction of the

-Executive Director; are authorized to represent the Board on retirement program issues and in announcing Board positions and decisions, unless otherwise determined by the Board.
+The TFFR Board President and Executive Director; or Deputy Executive Director - Chief Retirement Officer in the absence of or at the direction of the Executive Director; are authorized to represent the Board on retirement program issues and in announcing Board positions and decisions, unless otherwise determined by the Board.

-Board members may respond to general inquiries about the TFFR retirement program, however specific questions from members, beneficiaries, employers, and the public should be referred to the Communications Director or other Deputy Executive Director - Chief Retirement Officer or the Retirement and Investment Office staff to provide more detailed information about the retirement program.
+Board members may respond to general inquiries about the TFFR retirement program, however specific questions from members, beneficiaries, employers, and the public should be referred to the Communications Director or other Retirement and Investment Office staff to provide more detailed information about the retirement program.